CodemanLP/First-repo/README.md

 - 👋 Hi, I’m @LiamPerryIT
 - 👀 I’m interested in learning more
 - 🌱 I’m currently learning from scratch, studying IT
-- 💞️ I’m looking to collaborate on easy project to get started
+- 💞️ I’m looking to collaborate on easy projects to help get a basic understanding of coding and IT in general
-- 📫 How to reach me ...

 <!---
 LiamPerryIT/LiamPerryIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.